PushpinderSinghGrewal/lan-chat-app/README.md

 ![alt text](https://github.com/PushpinderSinghGrewal/LanChatApp/blob/master/lanchatapp.jpeg)

- In the message box type the message you want to write and click on send.
-The message will be sent to all the users who are online and are in the same Local area network.
+ In the **Chat Window** box type the message you want to write and click on **Send**.
+The message will be sent to all the users who are online and are in the same Local Area Network.